Azure/typespec-azure/docs/getstarted/azure-core/step06.md

 alias Operations = Azure.Core.ResourceOperations<ServiceTraits>;

 interface Widgets {
-  @doc("Get status of a Widget operation without result content.") getWidgetOperationStatus is Operations.GetResourceOperationStatus<Widget, never>;
+  @doc("Get status of a Widget operation.
+This operation return status in status code.
+No response body is returned.") getWidgetOperationStatus is Operations.GetResourceOperationStatus<Widget, never>;

   @doc("Fetch a Widget by name.")